-If you have just found a sweet deal on an Intel CPU and you wondering if you can use it with an AMD motherboard you already own, then unfortunately you will be disappointed.
+If you have just found a sweet deal on an Intel CPU and are wondering if you can use it with an AMD motherboard you already own, then unfortunately, you will be disappointed.

-Both the AMD and Intel CPUs and motherboard have sockets and chipsets designed for their respective series of processors.
+The AMD and Intel CPUs and motherboards have sockets and chipsets designed for their respective processors.

 Hence, even if you physically try, you will fail to plug an Intel CPU into an AMD motherboard.

 CPUs are perhaps the only component that is not compatible across the brands.
-The rest of components such as graphics cards, hard drives, RAM sticks are all cross compatible with different brands.
+The other features, such as graphics cards, hard drives, and RAM sticks, are cross-compatible with different brands.

-In the following text I will talk in detail about why you cannot use Intel processor with an AMD motherboard (or vice versa).
-I will talk about three very basic reasons:
+In the following text, I will discuss why you cannot use an Intel processor with an AMD motherboard (or vice versa).
+I will talk about three fundamental reasons:

 - The physical characteristics of Intel and AMD CPUs are different

-- Motherboard for Intel and AMD have different CPU sockets
+- Motherboards for Intel and AMD have separate CPU sockets

 - The motherboard chipset is incompatible across brands